When the sh*t hits the fan do you head for the biscuit tin and a family size bar of dairy milk?

 Coping strategies aren’t just about food they could be drinking, smoking, drugs, gambling, shopping, sex, violence and soooo much more…..
 Russell Brand wrote in his book “Recovery” that people who are addicted to drugs and alcohol are lucky as their addictions are obvious it is everyone else who is in trouble as they aren’t aware of their issues – I think he is right, it took me years and lots of therapy to uncover my issues.

-When we engage in an unhealthy habit (lets say food in this case as this is what I relate to best) and overeat the wrong mindset can send us spiralling downwards when one bad food choice leads to a binge which then leads to another, then another and another and before you know it a week or 2 has passed and you are on an unconscious hamster wheel that you can’t step off of.
+When we engage in an unhealthy habit (lets say food in this case as this is what I relate to best) and overeat the wrong things our monkey brain can send us spiralling downwards.
+You may notice that one bad food choice leads to a binge which then leads to another, then another and another and before you know it a week or 2 has passed and you are on an unconscious hamster wheel that you can’t step off of.
 Fear, shame, embarrassment also start showing up and feed the problem further as the more you feel awful about yourself the more you need to eat to comfort that feeling… are any bells ringing for you here?

 BUT what about this….